Here’s How to Avoid Diamond Bow Ties (and Exactly Why You Should)

 How to shop for a diamond and avoid the bow tie

-Can you avoid a diamond bow tie completely?
+Can you avoid the bow tie effect completely?